MattB70/499-Individual-Git-Exercise/README.md

 When prompted with:
 > Integers or Strings?
 (Ii/Ss):

-Input 'I' or 'i' to select Integers or 'S' or 's' to select Strings.
+Input 'I' or 'i' to select Integers, 'S' or 's' to select Strings or 'T' or 't' to select Test.

 ### Integers
 When prompted with: